Foreign policy of the Kennedy administration: Africa

 Kennedy named young appointees to several embassies, such as William Attwood to Guinea and William P. Mahoney to Ghana.
 Other appointees included scholar John Badeau (to Egypt), liberal Democrats with government experience Philip Kaiser, John Ferguson and James Loeb (to Senegal, Mauritania, Morocco and Guinea).
 Ambassador to South Africa, Joseph C. Satterthwaite, later recalled that Kennedy had instructed him "You can tell the prime minister of South Africa that I'm not sending you out there to point your finger at them, (the South Africans) but that they must realize the problems we have with their racial policy".
+However in August 1963 he announced that the US would implement an arms embargo against South Africa by the end of the year.

 The Kennedy administration believed that the British African colonies would soon achieve independence.
 According to Nigerian diplomat Samuel Ibe, "with Kennedy there were sparks"; the Prime Minister of Sudan Ibrahim Abboud, cherishing a hunting rifle Kennedy gave him, expressed the wish to go out on safari with Kennedy.

+In November 1961 Senegalese President Léopold Sédar Senghor visited the White House, where a dinner was held.
 By the spring of 1962 the new style aid made its way to Guinea.
 On his return from Washington to Conakry, Guinean leader Ahmed Sékou Touré reported to his people that he and Guinean delegation found in Kennedy "a man quite open to African problems and determined to promote the American contribution to their happy solution".
 Touré also expressed his satisfaction about the "firmness with which the United States struggles against racial discrimination".